llpeterson/e2e/rpc.md

 makes available to everyone—as open source—a decade's worth of experience within Google using RPC to build scalable cloud services.

-Before getting into the details, there some major differences between gRPC and the other two examples we've just covered.
-The biggest is that gRPC is designed for cloud services rather than the simpler client/server paradigm that preceeded it.
+Before getting into the details, there are some major differences between gRPC and the other two examples we've just covered.
+The biggest is that gRPC is designed for cloud services rather than the simpler client/server paradigm that preceded it.
 The difference is essentially an extra level of indirection.
 In the client/server world, the client invokes a method on a specific server process running on a specific server machine.
 One server process is presumed